A Crossing of the Missouri, Kansas & Texas Railway and the San Antonio & Aransas Pass Railway

 positioned against one track.

-speed, slow enough to come to a complete stop if the gate was closed but
+speed, slow enough to execute a complete stop if the gate was closed but

 The Katy /